-Moon Goon is a parser game by Caleb Wilson.
+Moon Goon is an Inform game by Caleb Wilson.

 You immediately start in a life-threatening position, with your head clenched so tightly between the jaws of a statue that your head might rupture any moment.
 The protagonist, however, appears not the least bit ruffled.
 Apart from being able to look around as casually as if she were not trapped, the protagonist bears an attitude of apathy that is manifested most clearly in the account of her own situation, which she describes as “quite the predicament”.
 The detachment that such an understatement conveys is also seen in the opinions she ventures.
 In particular, when she asserts that “some unpleasant soul has erected a shrine to Zollok here”, the phrase “some unpleasant soul” carries an unmistakable tone of irony that, given the urgency of the situation, is grossly out of context.
 After having played three relatively light-hearted Ectocomp games, almost all of which verged on comedy, I was prepared to hear a similar voice in this one, and the introduction, as seen, only reinforced that belief.
 But to describe the voice in Moon Goon as goofy would be an overgeneralisation, as much of the remaining prose is filled with rich surreal descriptions that are largely responsible for the bizarre, otherworldly flavour of the game.